 Federal estate and gift taxes are no longer a concern for all but the wealthiest people.
-The Federal exclusion (non-taxable) amounts currently (in 2016) are $5.45 million for individuals and $10.9 million for married couples.
-New York State is increasing its exclusion amounts as well.
+The Federal exclusion (non-taxable) amounts currently (in 2020) are $11,580,000 for individuals and $23,160,000 for married couples.
+The New York State exclusion amount has increased as well, and is currently (in 2020) $5,850,000 per person.
 While the focus of estate planning for about 99% of our population is no longer on taxes, estate planning remains important for many people.
 The main issues are (1) how do you make sure that your estate is distributed in the manner you wish, (2) how do you reduce costs and inconvenience for your heirs and beneficiaries, and (3) how can you provide for immediate liquidity so that necessary obligations can be met without undue delay.

 The absence of a carefully considered estate plan can lead to unintended consequences, or to painful bickering or lawsuits among your family members.
 While it is important to have a Will, for many a Trust will become the main vehicle for distribution of their estate.
 Here’s why…